Skip to main content

 Arizona pool permits and HOA approval — city-by-city timelines and what to expect in writing.

-Most pool buyers in Phoenix metro underestimate the permitting and HOA phase by 6–10 weeks.
-The build itself is often faster than the approvals.
-Here's how the process typically runs in 2026 — by city, by HOA type, and with the paperwork your builder should be handling.
+Most pool buyers in Phoenix metro underestimate the permitting and HOA phase.
+The approvals often take longer than the build.
+Here's how the process generally runs — by city, by HOA type, and with the paperwork to confirm in writing before anyone breaks ground.

-The honest version: Permit and HOA timelines are public information.
-Ask every bidder to identify the issuing jurisdiction, who pulls the permit, the expected review window for your specific city, and how revision or change-order time is handled.
-AE coordinates submittal and inspections under the contracted scope.
+The honest version: Permit and HOA timelines are published by the jurisdiction and the association.
+Ask every bidder to identify the issuing jurisdiction, who pulls the permit, the current published review window for your specific city, and how revision or change-order time is handled.
+AE coordinates submittal and inspections only where that work is assigned to AE in the signed scope, and no one can guarantee acceptance or timing.

 01